solonas13/bd-anchors/README.md

 bd-anchors: Bidirectional String Anchors
 ===

 Bidirectional string anchors (bd-anchors, for short) is a new string sampling mechanism.
-Given a positive integer <b>ℓ</b>, our mechanism selects the lexicographically smallest rotation in every sliding  window of length <b>ℓ</b> of the text.
+Given a positive integer <b>ℓ</b>, our mechanism selects the lexicographically smallest rotation in every sliding  window of length <b>ℓ</b> of the input text.

 Bd-anchors samples are approximately uniform, locally consistent, and computable in linear time --- our current implementation supports <b>O(nℓ)</b>-time computation, where <b>n</b> is the length of the input text.